velvetweatly/ChainWarden/README.md

 lifecycle auditing, expiry and weak crypto, not trust decisions, and for that job a structural map of which certificate claims to be issued by which is enough to tell an operator whether a root is missing from their bundle.
-Building the
+Building the name index and walking it is a few lines in `chainbuild.py`, it is deterministic because ties are broken by fingerprint, and it is loop guarded by tracking visited fingerprints.
+Adding real signature verification would mean adding a crypto dependency, which reopens the decision above.
+The honest split is: structure now, cryptography later, and never pretend the first is the second.

+A smaller decision worth noting: the reference date is a required argument, not a default of "today".
+Reading the wall clock would make output depend on when it